I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 Conclusion

-For simple configurations, IAM authentication can be a viable option as it doesn't require Cognito or secret management.
+For simple configurations, IAM authentication is a viable option as it doesn't require Cognito or secret management.

-On the other hand, for multi-agent environments where tool-level authorization is needed per agent, consider using M2M authentication + Interceptor/Policy combinations.
+However, for multi-agent environments where tool-level authorization is needed for each agent, consider using M2M authentication with Interceptors/Policies.

 Share this article